natgo/wt-wiki-scraper/wikitext-transpiled/ground/Warrior.md

 There is also a trick related to the Warrior - if baiting an enemy that is looking towards the Warrior, pull the Warrior's rear end out of cover first.
 Since the rear has very little critical components outside of the MILAN missile stowage, usually being shot there doesn't do anything too drastic for the overall tank health.
 After being fired at, drive out of cover and fire back at them.
 You also can pull out the front-right side of the hull instead, if you can afford sacrificing the driver and just want to bait the enemy shot for teammates.
 This trick probably won't work twice, indicating you should make the most out of the opportunity you have at hand.
 Nobody likes to be shot with ATGMs and the second shot coming will most certainly be HE of some kind.
 This tactic may backfire if your IFV gets shot with APHE, or APFSDS will enter the vehicle at a bad angle, but those types of ammunition have the potential of instantly destroying the Warrior regardless of the entry point.

-Finally, the Warrior can also repair any allies, so if in cover and not busy - do help them.
+Finally, the Warrior can also repair any allies faster, so if in cover and not busy - do help them.

 ====Specific enemies worth noting====
 <!--Some concerning vehicles to worry about if playing this tank and how to fight them in an encounter. (i.e. Tiger II - shoot the turret cheeks)-->